splunk/public-o11y-docs/gdi/opentelemetry/install-the-collector.rst

     <h2>Install the Collector using packages and deployment tools<a name="collector-package-install" class="headerlink" href="#collector-package-install" title="Permalink to this headline">¶</a></h2>
   </embed>

 The Splunk Distribution of OpenTelemetry Collector is supported on Kubernetes, Linux, Windows, and Mac.
-See :ref:`collector-architecture` for compatible CPU architectures and operating systems.

-Deploy one of the following packages to gather data for Splunk Observability Cloud.
+Use one of the following packages to gather data for Splunk Observability Cloud:

 * :ref:`collector-kubernetes-intro`
 * :ref:`collector-linux-intro`